Crimson II

 Crimson II is the eighth and final full-length studio album by Swedish death metal band Edge of Sanity and is a continuation of the storyline first heard on the album Crimson (1996).
-It is the only Edge of Sanity release that does not feature original members Andreas Axelsson, Sami Nerberg, Anders Lindberg and Benny Larsson.
-It also doesn't feature Opeth frontman Mikael Åkerfeldt, who was the special guest on Crimson 'I'.
+It is the only Edge of Sanity release that does not feature original members Andreas Axelsson and Benny Larsson.
+Opeth frontman Mikael Åkerfeldt, who provided vocals and guitar on the first album, also does not appear.
 Instead, it features contributions from guest musicians Mike Wead, Jonas Granvik, and brothers Roger and Simon Johannson.

 Released during the advent of online music piracy, the album was indexed into over 40 track splits on the CD pressings, running from 18 seconds to a minute and a half, to discourage ripping and sharing (despite software like iTunes having the ability to rip groups of tracks as one file).
-When it was later released to digital stores and streaming services, the album was indexed into 9 tracks that are not all split according to the song movements; this caused the movement names to be extended with "Aftermath II" and "III" even though only the final two tracks contain the movement itself.
+When it was later released to digital stores and streaming services, the album was indexed into 11 tracks that are not all split according to the song movements.
+This caused the movement names to be extended with "Aftermath II" and "III" even though only the final track contains the movement itself.
 Neither Swanö nor label Black Mark Production have commented on why this is the case or why the edited version was used.

-The album was remixed and slightly edited for the compilation When All Is Said (2006) so it would fit on one CD.
+The album was remastered and edited for the compilation When All Is Said (2006) so it would fit on one CD along with the original Crimson.
 Full versions of both songs were used for a combined vinyl release in 2003.
 For this, the song was split in half, with side 2 picking up at "Achilles Heel."
-In 2011, it was reissued on "ice blue" vinyl but used the digital release as the audio source, as each section of the songs fade in and out at the exact times they do in the Amazon MP3 release.
+In 2011, the record was reissued on vinyl using the audio from the digital release as the source, with each track fading in and out at the exact times they do in the digital release.

+The record was both remixed and remastered by Dan Swanö in 2025.
+Both new editions of the album were released by Century Media on August 8, 2025..

 The album is dedicated to the memory of Death frontman Chuck Schuldiner.

 Track listing

-Note: Although the album consists of one 43-minute-long song, it really is split up into 9 movements.
+While the album consists of one 43-minute-long song, it has nine movements.

+When All Is Said edition

+The version featured in the When All Is Said compilation edits the track into eleven parts and removes certain segments to shorten the total runtime.
+All tracks fade in/out at the beginning/end, expect for the first and last tracks, which only feature fades at the end and beginning, respectively.

-Digital Edition
+Digital and 2025 editions

-To further confusion, the digital release of the album uses the When All Is Said remix/edit and splits it differently, causing some movement times to shift out of alignment.
-Most of the tracks also fade in and out at the beginning/end.
+Digital releases of the record, as well as the 2025 remixed and remastered releases, feature splits similar to the ones seen in When All Is Said, plus restored segments that were cut out of the previous digital editions.
+The 2025 editions also removed the crossfades between tracks.